 Managing the supply chain efficiently can be a complex and time-consuming task for any production, inventory or procurement professional.
 With differing forecasts supplied by sales, customers or production and in varying formats, the strain on the operations professional to manage inventory manually is huge.
-Moving from offline spreadsheets and processes to MRP software can help streamline your process - here's how:
+Moving from offline spreadsheets and processes to MRP (Material Resources Planning) software can help streamline your process - here's how:

-Avoid costly human errors
+Avoid costly human errors with MRP software

 It is possible to manually track these forecasts through spreadsheets, but the margin for error in this method is high.
-Imagine if you had the wrong digit on a date - if something should be processed by the 1st not the 21st, your forecast planning would cause a ripple effect that upsets the fine balance between procurement, production, distribution and your
+Imagine if you had the wrong digit on a date - if something should be processed by the

-Gain real-time business intelligence
+MRP software gives you real-time business intelligence

 While you can manage inventory planning decisions offline, it can be difficult to take a top-level view of the entire process.
 Moving to powerful automated software means management and operations staff can create forecasts, tweak schedules and see every part of the chain in one place.
 If demand increases, MRP makes it much easier to see the timescales it may take for any kind of adjustment in the procurement, production, or distribution processes - whether the requirement is to ‘make to order’, ‘make to stock’ or future planned purchasing or production - to keep up with the load.

 End unnecessary overstocking

 Producing reports to analyse the current stock and demand situation can be a laborious process if handled offline or on spreadsheets.
 Having inaccurate or out-of-date records